 -

-Replant damaged ground as soon as possible since erosion caused by loss
+Replant damaged ground as soon as possible since erosion

 of ground cover can lead to flash flooding.